 6. Go Thrifting

-Speaking of collectibles, Fairfield is home to half a dozen resale shops, including My Lucky Day, the Bargain Box, the Collectors Store, and Goodwill.
+Speaking of collectibles, Fairfield is home to half a dozen resale shops, including My Lucky Day, the Bargain Box (sales support the Jefferson County Hospital), the Collectors Store, and Goodwill.
 Don’t miss the Fairfield Restore, with its ever-changing assortment of bargain-priced furniture and building supplies.
 All sales support Fairfield’s Habitat for Humanity.

 7. Feast Your Eyes